gritplex/tabbed-kiosk-webView2/README.md

 The v0.1 release includes a runtime already downloaded.

-If you are starting this application by using the cmd line or another application and the the settings file cannot be found, try adding the full path to the settings file as a cmd line parameter to the TabbedKioskPortable.exe
+If you are starting this application by using the cmd line or another application and the settings file cannot be found, try adding the full path to the settings file as a cmd line parameter to the TabbedKioskPortable.exe

 MIT License, use at your own risk.